William Bonin: 1996: Execution

-At 11:45 p.m., Bonin was escorted from his holding cell into the execution chamber.
-In his final statement, given to the prison warden an hour before his scheduled execution at midnight, Bonin again expressed no remorse for his crimes; he left a note that stated:
+Bonin wrote a final statement on a note he gave to the prison warden at 11 p.m.:

 I feel the death penalty is not an answer to the problems at hand.
 I feel it sends the wrong message to the people of this country.
 Young people act as they see other people acting instead of as people tell them to act.
 I would advise that when a person has a thought of doing anything serious against the law, that before they did, they should go to a quiet place and think about it seriously.

-Bonin was pronounced dead at 12:13 a.m.
-He was 49.
-None of Bonin's relatives chose to witness his execution, although the event was witnessed by several relatives of his victims.
-According to several witnesses, Bonin's execution passed without complications, and he was heavily sedated throughout the latter stages of the procedure.
-On this subject, Governor Pete Wilson, who had rejected a submitted plea for clemency from Bonin's attorneys three days before the execution, called Bonin the "poster boy for capital punishment".
+At 11:45, he was escorted to the execution chamber, and was executed at midnight.

+Bonin was pronounced dead at 12:13 a.m on February 24.
+None of his relatives were present, but several relatives of his victims were.
+The execution passed without complications.